-This Training Package aims to offer an innovative blended format course on Cultural Entrepreneurship, in order to support trainers with novel material for the education of young people that want be engaged Cultural to Entrepreneurship, with a perspective of both local and European contexts.
-This training package will help trainers to identify the different areas of knowledge competences which instrumental for starting and running a creative business and be able teach it to those who want to start a business in the creative sector, regardless of the prior learning of the trainee.
+This Training Package aims to offer an innovative blended format course on Cultural Entrepreneurship, in order to support trainers with novel material for the education of young people that want to be engaged in Cultural Entrepreneurship, with a perspective of both local and European contexts.
+This training package will help trainers to identify the different areas of knowledge and competences which are instrumental for starting and running a creative business and be able teach it to those who want to start a business in the creative sector, regardless of the prior learning of the trainee.